 Crows are highly intelligent birds, and often hang out in family groups all year round.
 In some areas, they may migrate regionally, and congregate in large winter roosts.
 Crows can become a nuisance if they decide to roost in yards or on buildings, or if they descend on a food source like your garden or a bug-infested lawn.
 As with all bird nuisance problems, the birds are only doing what comes natural to them for survival; and if they are causing a problem it is usually because we have created an opportunity for them.
 If you can figure out what is attracting the birds, it may be possible to eliminate the attractant or make it impossible for them to take advantage of it.
 It may turn out, however, that the birds are doing you a favor by drawing your attention to a lawn grub infestation or something else that you need to address.

 If frightening away crows is necessary, there are a variety of commercially available devices that emit predator or crow distress calls and other sounds that serve as alarms to crows and other birds.
 This may work for weeks at a time, or may be needed every evening as they come in to roost.
-For more information about crows and solving crow problems, visit the crow section of the Internet Center for Wildlife Damage Management or the Humane Society of the United States websites.
+For more information about crows and solving crow problems, visit the crow section of the Internet Center for Wildlife Damage Management.

 Bird poop (or guano) is usually more of a nuisance than an actual health risk, though there can be a risk of disease transmission, especially for those with weakened immune systems.
 Clean up with soap and hot water whenever you have contact with bird droppings.
-In places where you are concerned about guano from nesting or roosting, you may be able to block access to those areas with fishing line, netting or a block of wood or Styrofoam material.
+In places where you are concerned about guano from nesting or roosting, you may be able to block access to those areas with fishing line, netting, or a block of wood or Styrofoam material.
 Discourage perching by installing visual deterrents like shiny pinwheels, mylar flash tape, or commercially-available bird balloons.
 Plastic owls with "bobble" heads that move with wind can work in many situations.
-To clean up small messes caused by birds, use water from a hose; or for larger messes, follow the guidelines on the Internet Center for Wildlife Damage Management website--which include using a mask or other breathing protection, protective clothing, and bleach or detergent.
-For more information on diseases spread by bird droppings, see various resource page at the Centers for Disease Control.
+To clean up small messes caused by birds, use water from a hose; or for larger messes, follow these guidelines—which include using a mask or other breathing protection and protective clothing.

 Eggs hatch in two weeks, and young leave the nest two more weeks after that.
 Mockingbirds don't usually re-use their nests, but may return the following year to the same shrub or tree.
 If you notice the bird return the following year, you can try to discourage it from nesting with wind chimes, hanging metal strips, or repeated squirting with a 'super-soaker' squirt gun.
 This can also help discourage a loud mockingbird from singing outside your window during the night.